 Generative Engine Optimization (GEO): The Complete Guide for Marketers

 GEO is the practice of optimizing your brand so AI engines like ChatGPT and Perplexity cite you in their answers.
-This guide covers the 6 ranking factors, an 11-step audit checklist, and proven GEO tactics.
+This guide covers the 6 ranking factors, a 2-hour audit sprint, and proven GEO tactics.

 GEO vs SEO — 6 Key Differences